CowKeyMan/PredictingGraffitiUsingCityLayouts/docs/results.md

 |two\_houses\_away\_graffiti\_buildings|0.41469|

 <p align="center">
     Fig. 3.13.
-The most important features for this model.
+The most important features for this model with a new feature.
 </p>

 Similar to the previous models, the same features contribute to the probability of a building having more or less graffiti.
 The one interesting new feature is that a high average of nearby sub buildings will decrease the chance of graffiti, while a high median will increase it.